 - 1.1 milligrams zinc (8 percent DV)

 - 0.7 milligram iron (4 percent DV)

-When it comes to eating brazil nuts by themselves as a snack, one to six per day is a typical recommended amount with one to two being sufficient and safest.
-You don’t want to overdo it with Brazil nuts due to their high selenium content.
+When it comes to eating Brazil nuts by themselves as a snack, one to two per day is a typically recommended and safe amount to meet the current recommended daily allowances for an adult man or woman.
+You don’t want to overdo it with Brazil nuts due to their very high selenium content.